What is a constitution?

 - appointment of Ministers

 - creation of government departments and the appointment of officers (public servants).

 Chapter 3—The Judicature

 The structure and powers of the federal judicial system, including:

-- the establishment and jurisdiction of the High Court of Australia;
+- establishment and jurisdiction of the High Court of Australia

 - guarantee of trial by jury for indictable offences against Commonwealth law.